 Here we report the first randomised data elucidating persistence of heterologous priming schedules deploying ChAd, BNT, Mod & NVX.
 Schedules with higher peak antibody had a more rapid initial wane.
 All schedules displayed non-linear decay of the logarithmically transformed data indicating that all schedules’ rates of decay slowed over time.
 However, as rates of decay slowed, humorally less immunogenic schedules (ChAd/ChAd and BNT/NVX) waned even more slowly.
 There was no indication that heterologous priming schedules per se have improved persistence on homologous schedules nor was there any indication whether each schedule was decaying to the same baseline (either zero or some above-zero set-point).
 T-cell decay differed from antibody decay with an apparent plateauing.

-It should be noted that there were qualitative differences in the nature of the antibody response between schedules, most notably BNT/BNT and BNT/NVX, where the latter produced proportionally more neutralising antibodies, although this result will be affected, in part by increased lower bound censoring.
+It should be noted that there were qualitative differences in the nature of the antibody response between schedules, most notably BNT/BNT and BNT/NVX, where the latter produced proportionally more neutralising antibodies, most obviously at day 112, although this result will be affected, in part by increased lower bound censoring.
 This lower bound censoring affects less immunogenic schedules more, as well as later timepoints, whose antibody titres will have waned, and finally affects more the VOC assays against which there was overall lower neutralising activity.